-Planning Board (also known as "Joint Planning Board"): A planning and advisory board established by the County Board of Commissioners, comprised of appointed members, who make recommendations to the Board of County Commissioners and other governing bodies on planning and land use matters.
+Planning Board (also known as "Joint Planning Board" or "County Planning Board"): A planning and advisory board established by the County Board of Commissioners, comprised of appointed members, who make recommendations to the Board of County Commissioners and other governing bodies on planning and land use matters.
 The board's official title is "Cumberland County Joint Planning Board".